joshuagryphon/plastid/docs/source/concepts/data.rst

 ..
 TODO later: update when format support changes

 Below is a table of commonly used file formats.
-At present, :data:`yeti` handles all of these except `BigWig`_, either natively or via `Pysam`_ (`BAM`_ files), `Biopython`_ (`FASTA`_), or `2bitreader`_ (`2bit <twobit>`_).
+At present, :data:`plastid` handles all of these except `BigWig`_, either natively or via `Pysam`_ (`BAM`_ files), `Biopython`_ (`FASTA`_), or `2bitreader`_ (`2bit <twobit>`_).